chris-aqui/christine-aqui/README.md

 - 👋 Hi, I’m @christine-aqui.
 My pronouns are they/them.
 - 👀 I’m interested in Web, Mobile, Gaming and VR/AR Development.
-- 🌱 I’m currently learning React, React Native.
+- 🌱 I’m currently learning React, React Native and All things Backend
 - 💞️ I’m looking to collaborate on open to interesting projects.
 - 📫 How to reach me Linkedin has my contact [Here](https://www.linkedin.com/in/christineaqui/)